amirkian007/vue-awesome-sidebar/README.md

   icon?: ItemIcon
   children?: Array< MenuItem | SidebarHeaderItem >
   class?: string
-  collapseOnClick?: boolean //collapses menu when clicked activeClass?: boolean miniActiveClass?: boolean
+  collapseOnClick?: boolean //collapses menu when clicked - this behavior can also be achieved with Events activeClass?: boolean miniActiveClass?: boolean
 }